nightsel/Coding-projects/readme.md

 average win rate is calculated by summing all the 1s divided by the amount of matches where that card was included.

+Card win rates for each archetype is gathered in cardwinsArchetype.py.
+Archetypes are defined based on what colour of lands they are using.
+A deck with 3 or more red lands and 3 or more blue lands is considered to be archetype "RU".
+Cards can be good in 1 archetype and bad in another so this can be important data sometimes.
+The archetype assignment for each draft deck happens in addcolors.py.

+In Magic the gathering, 2 drops are considered to be creatures with converted mana cost of exactly 2.
+Usually this means being able to play them on turn 2.
+These creatures are an important part of a draft deck.
+The amount of 2 drops compared to deck win rate is compared in 2dropcomparison.py.
+Surprisingly, decks have similar win rates between 2 and 12 2 drops.
+Only after the deck has 13 2 drops or more, it starts being a detriment but there is almost no sample size for those amounts.
+Overall it seems like there is a slight trend that having more of them is better until 8 2 drops.

+Next, I compared whether it's better to add a bad card to the draft deck or play with 18 lands (as the data website's name suggests, playing 17 lands is considered optimal usually).
+The data analysis is done in the script compare18landsvs17withbardcard.py.
+Of course the comparison needs to be done in decks that could include the bad card so there's no bias, so in this case I made sure the 18 land deck has lands of the chosen bad card's colour.
+Based on looking at data including card "Stampeding Elk Herd", it seems like it's a better idea to play with 18 lands than to include this bad card in the deck.
+A good card like Courier's Briefcase breaks even with a 18 lands deck.
+Because green colour is known for being better with more lands than other colours, I checked black colour too with cards Baleful Eidolon (a bad card) and Gurmag Angler (a decent card).
+The results were similar, so playing with 18 lands seemed more beneficial than adding a bad card to the deck.
+I had some trouble finding decks with exactly 17 land cards because cards like Bala Ged Recovery are not part of the source csv because their name doesn't match exactly due to being a dual faced card.
+But I tried my best to fix the problem.

+todo: 2 drop vs slightly better card when amount of 2 drops is low vs high

 Path of Exile:

 In Path of Exile, there is quite a lot of math involved and economy is an